sbellem/sgx-quote-sample/README.md

+**NOTE**: Experimental work-in-progress repository based on Intel's original [sgx-ra-sample](https://github.com/intel/sgx-ra-sample) repository.
+The goal is to provide a minimal client example that only requests a quote from an enclave.
+The server component that communicates with Intel's attestation service has been removed.

-# Intel&reg; Software Guard Extensions (SGX) Remote Attestation End-to-End Sample for EPID Attestations
+# Intel&reg; Software Guard Extensions (SGX) Quote Generation Sample

 * [Introduction](#intro)
 * [What's New](#new)